Programme 1: Empowering Marginalised Girls through Quality Education

 - The project is operational in 14 Kasturba Gandhi Balika Vidyalayas (KGBVs) with the aim of delivering improved learning outcomes for 3,990 marginalised girl students.
 The KGBV scheme was launched by the Government of India in August 2004, to ensure access to educational facilities for girls belonging to minority communities and families below the poverty line in Educationally Backward Blocks.

-- The main focus of the project has been to enhance the learning outcomes in language and Mathematics by 2018.
-The project is an endeavour to enhance the skills of KGBV teachers and educators on child-friendly, gender-sensitive, and subject-specific teaching practices and to improve the physical infrastructure and quality learning environment in the targeted schools.
+- The main focus of the project is to enhance the learning outcomes in language and Mathematics by 2018.
+The project is an endeavour to enhance the skills of KGBV teachers and educators on child-friendly, gender-sensitive, and subject-specific teaching practices.
+The project is also focussing on improving the physical infrastructure and quality learning environment in the targeted schools.

-- To encourage and equip children to vouch for their rights (formation of Children's Groups), set up School Management Committees (SMC) and facilitate greater involvement of parents in school affairs.
+- Efforts are being made to encourage and equip children to vouch for their rights.
+Children's Groups and School Management Committees (SMC) are being set up and greater involvement of parents in school affairs is being facilitated.

 Programme-2: Education to Empowerment: Pillars of Learning

-- 14 School Management Committees (SMC) were made functional and capacity of 165 SMC members was strengthened on their role and duties.
+- 14 School Management Committees (SMC) were made functional and capacities of 165 SMC members were strengthened on their roles and duties

 - Science labs and libraries were made functional in all intervention schools.

-- 100 Aanganwadi Centers and 100 Government Elementary Schools across two blocks- Khijarsarai of Gaya district and Maner block of Patna district in Bihar
+- 100 Aanganwadi Centers and 100 Government Elementary Schools across two blocks

-- 100 Schools and 100 Anganwadi Centres across 4 mandals (blocks) - Lingal, Achampet and Amrabad mandals of Nagarkurnool District and Adilabad rural and Bela mandals of Adilabad district in Telangana
+- 100 Schools and 100 Anganwadi Centres across 4 mandals (blocks) in Telangana

-- 90 Anganwadis and 90 government schools in Rajanagar block of Kendrapara district, and Similiguda block of Koraput district in Odisha
+- 90 Anganwadis and 90 government schools in Pune

 Objective: To strengthen the education system in the five targetted states in next three years by developing and showcasing inclusive quality education models, direct intervention in 310 Integrated Child Development Services (ICDS) centres and in 340 Government Elementary Schools, working in partnership with parents, communities and duty bearers, and taking forward the advocacy asks through civil society networks, state-level Right to Education (Rte.) forums, National Rte.
 Forum, Mothers' Groups and Childrens' Groups.